bullhorn/novo-elements/projects/novo-examples/src/patterns/patterns-test.md

 order: 1
 ---

-<h1>Water.css</h1>

 <p>
-  Water.css is a drop-in collection of CSS styles to make simple websites like this just a little bit nicer.
+  This is a drop-in collection of CSS styles to make simple websites like this just a little bit nicer.
 </p>
 <p>
-  Now you can write your simple static site with nice semantic html, and Water.css will manage the styling for you.
+  Now you can write your simple static site with nice semantic html, and will manage the styling for you.
 </p>